-A recent study looked at a type of ICI called pembrolizumab (brandname Keytruda), which was administered as an intravenous infusion every three weeks in the outpatient clinic to 26 patients with metastatic MCC, who had not received any prior systemic therapy.
+Another study looked at a type of ICI called pembrolizumab (brand name Keytruda).
+The drug was administered as an intravenous infusion every three weeks in the outpatient clinic to 26 patients with metastatic MCC, who had not received any prior systemic therapy.
 Of those patients, 56% had impressive shrinkage of their tumors.
 Patients with both virus-positive and virus-negative tumors responded to the treatment.
-Importantly, 86% of those who initially responded had long lasting responses, which were strikingly more durable than the chemotherapy responses.13 Based on this data, pembrolizumab was recently listed as a treatment option for patients with metastatic MCC in the 2017 NCCN guidelines.
-Pembrolizumab is approved by the US FDA for treatment of other cancers and can be prescribed by oncologists even outside of clinical trials, although coverage by insurance companies is not certain.
+Importantly, 86% of those who initially responded had long lasting responses, which were strikingly more durable than the chemotherapy responses (Nghiem et al, 2016).
+Based on this data, pembrolizumab along with avelumab, nivolumab (introduced below) were recently listed as a preferred treatment option for patients with metastatic MCC in the 2018 NCCN guideline.